Product Engineer, Cryoline LNG hose development and testing

-Meet the Expert – Raphaël Poquet, Product Engineer, Trelleborg Oil and Marine
+Meet the Expert – Raphaël Poquet, Product Engineer, Trelleborg Oil & Marine

-Raphaël Poquet joined Trelleborg’s oil and marine team in 2014 to support the development and testing of our Cryoline hose.
+Raphaël Poquet joined Trelleborg’s Oil & Marine team in 2014 to support the development and testing of our Cryoline hose.
 A recent graduate of ECAM engineering school in Lyon, he brings a wealth of fresh ideas and enthusiasm for technical innovation.
 In this interview we talk to him about his experience so far and his thoughts on what the future holds for LNG as a marine fuel and a power source.

 You were involved in the initial sea launch of the Universal Transfer System with Connect LNG last October.
 Can you tell us a bit about this experience?